43525/terraform-getting-started/README.md

 ```

 ### Next Steps
+The point of this course was to give you a solid foundation and enough knowledge to get up and running with Terraform.

+The other courses in the learning path focus on different aspects of Terraform, and you have a chance to choose your own adventure.
+I'd recommend starting with Terraform: Variables and Outputs.
+We touched on both in this course, but we didn't even get into variable validation, creating complex data types or setting values as sensitive.
+If you're interested in building reusable Terraform configurations, then the Modules course would be perfect for learning how to consume modules from the public registry and write your own.

+If you're looking to dig deeper into the Terraform language, then the Terraform: Advanced HCL course is where you should go next.
+You'll learn about using count and for_each meta‑arguments, building for expressions, and leveraging provider‑defined functions.

 ---
  . . . . . . . . . . . . . . . . . . .
 [Go to Top :arrow_up:](#69)